FabianLoRs/amazon-scraper/README.md

 ## Important Considerations

 * **Amazon Blocking:** Amazon actively tries to prevent scraping.
 Your requests might be blocked (HTTP 4xx/5xx errors) if they detect bot-like behavior.
 Using valid User-Agent headers helps but isn't foolproof.
 More advanced techniques (proxies, CAPTCHA solving) are often needed for robust scraping, which are beyond the scope of this project.
-* **Selector Fragility:** The CSS selectors used in `backend/server.ts` to find product data are specific to Amazon's current HTML structure. **These will break** when Amazon updates its website design.
-You will need to inspect the new HTML source and update the selectors in the backend code (`document.querySelectorAll(...)` and `productElement.querySelector(...)` calls).
-* **Ethics and Legality:** Always respect website Terms of Service.
-Excessive scraping can overload servers.
-Use responsibly.
 * **Error Handling:** Basic error handling is implemented, but real-world scrapers need more robust error checking, retries, and logging.